 What states allow you to grow pot?

-First things first, be sure that your state allows you to grow marijuana legally whether you have an MMJ card for medical purposes or plan on growing for fun.
-Currently, Illinois is the only state that legalized recreational cannabis but not home growing for recreation.
+First things first, be sure that your state allows you to grow herb legally whether you have an MMJ card for medical purposes or plan on growing for fun.
+Currently, Illinois is the only state that legalized recreational herb but not home growing for recreation.
 There are 18 states that allow home growing for recreational or medicinal purposes.
 Be sure to check websites like NORML for up-to-date information about laws specific to your state.
 Each U.S. state has its own set of regulations in place for how many plants an adult can grow in a home and how many plants can be mature (ready for harvest) at any given time.
 For example, Californians can cultivate up to six plants per household for recreation plus up to 100 square feet (with no cap on the maximum number of plants) for medicinal use.

-Common mistakes growing marijuana
+Common mistakes growing cannabis

 Poor seed or strain choice

-While it sounds like a great, cheap idea, do not use a cannabis seed you found at the bottom of your baggie.
+While it sounds like a great, cheap idea, do not use a seed you found at the bottom of your baggie.
 Just don’t do it!
 This is the number one trap that new growers fall into.
-This is because there’s a high probability that seed from baggie weed is male and won’t flower or is simply a dud that will not sprout.
-You’ll not only waste your time, you’ll also waste money on your setup and other equipment as well like nutrients, water, and possibly also electricity costs if growing indoors.
+This is because there’s a high probability that a seed from your stash is male and won’t flower or is simply a dud that will not sprout.
+You’ll not only waste your time, but you’ll also waste money on your setup and other equipment as well like nutrients, water, and possibly also electricity costs if growing indoors.
 Strain choice also makes a big difference.
-Choose a beginner-friendly cannabis strain that’s easy to grow like Blue Dream, Green Crack, Cinex, or if you’re looking for a high CBD to THC ratio, Tatanka Pure CBD.
-These weed strains are best for beginners because they are quick flowering, high yield, and have high resilience to disease, rot, and mold.
+Choose a beginner-friendly strain that’s easy to grow like Blue Dream, Green Crack, Cinex, or if you’re looking for a high CBD to THC ratio, Tatanka Pure CBD.
+These strains are best for beginners because they are quick flowering, high yield, and have high resilience to disease, rot, and mold.

 Overfeeding and overwatering